somedatapacket/docs.humio.com/content/administration/_index.md

 ---

 This section explains how to handle common tasks when running a Humio instance.
-Most of the content is mostly relevant for clustered setups.
+This content was created with a focus on clustered Humio environments.

 ## User Management